Atlas-Night-Out/xdrip-Nightscout-AAPS/README.md

 # Cyb Netics Docs

 ## Hoping to help resolve issues we face with different setups and devices for Diabetics.
-I will be concentrating on xdrip, Nightscout, Android Watches, DexcomG6, Omnipods, Dana RS Pump
+I will be concentrating on xdrip, Nightscout, Android Watches, DexcomG6, Omnipods,